Skip to main content

 What do I need to show to the conductor when traveling by train with a rail pass?

-You must show valid I.D. (passport) and your railpass from your mobile device.
-Your pass must be activated on the railplanner app before boarding the train.
+You must show valid I.D. (passport) and your railpass barcode on your mobile device.
+Your pass must be activated on the 'Railplanner app' before boarding the train and have your trips date and locations that you will travel prior to boarding the train.
 For trains that require seat reservations, you must also show your reservation order.

 What happens if I didn't activate my rail pass before boarding the train?